kubeflow/testing/tekton/README.md

 **tekton_params**: Optionally you could assign values to the PipelineRuns parameters.
 This is helpful when you reuse a PipelineRun.
 **tekton_teardown**: Points to the PipelineRun file the teardown process runs.
 **tekton_teardown_params**: Parameters assigned to teardown process.

+## What's Next

+* [docs/tektons.md](../docs/tekton.md) for more info on creating reusable tasks and pipelines for Kubeflow